oliviagwynn1/HIE_DataDownloader/README.md

 # BME590final

 ## Description
-This project was completed as a final project for the course BME590 MEedical Software Design.
+This project was completed as a final project for the course BME590 Medical Software Design.
 The project was completed Dr. Jason Luck, a professor of Biomechanics at Duke University.

 Client: Jason Luck, PhD (Injury Biomechanics Laboratory)